 Our approach to these questions is distinguished by a commitment to open geographical and environmental problems in an inter-disciplinary and collaborative context.
 OpenSpace advances research that aims to be empirically rich, theoretically embedded, conceptually innovative, methodologically rigorous, and socially relevant (see Research Themes).

-Our focus is on the spatial, temporal and social processes that determine the outcomes to geographical and environmental problems.
-We develop these issues by exploring their cultures, materialities and practices; by attending to questions of justice, power and responsibility; and, by extending the application of geographical and environmental thinking.
+Our focus is on the spatial, temporal, and social processes that determine outcomes to geographical and environmental problems.
+We develop these issues by exploring their cultures, materialities, and practices; by attending to questions of justice, power, and responsibility; by extending the application of geographical and environmental thinking (see Research Projects).

-Our aim is to stimulate ongoing and sustained conversations across a range of research topics, with an emphasis on the exchange of ideas.
+Our aim is to stimulate ongoing and sustained conversations across a range of research topics with an emphasis on the exchange of ideas.
 These collective practices have nurtured theoretical and applied collaborations and research projects, nationally and internationally.
 OpenSpace champions innovative approaches to knowledge dissemination and transfer, especially around engagement with new and diverse publics.